kleung-lab/SILAC-analysis/README.md

 Leung KK, Nguyen A, Shi T, Tang L, Ni X, Escoubet L, MacBeth KJ, DiMartino J, Wells JA.
 Multiomics of azacitidine-treated AML cells reveals variable and convergent targets that remodel the cell-surface proteome.
 Proc Natl Acad Sci U S A. 2019 Jan 8;116(2):695-700. doi: 10.1073/pnas.1813666116.
 Epub 2018 Dec 24.
 10.1073/pnas.1813666116

 System requirements
-1. System capable of running R (tested with v3.5.1) and RStudio (tested with v1.1.456) if desired.
+1. System capable of running R (tested with v3.5.1) and RStudio (tested with v1.1.456).
 No non-standard hardware is required.

 Installation instructions
-1. To install, download
+1. To install, download "Master" folder.
+Install time should be minimal.

 # General instructions
-General steps for processing skyline data using the skyline_database.skyr
+General steps for processing skyline output data
 1. process data using CalRatio function, (need skyline export file, parameter file, SILAC_v2.R file)
 2. save data so you are not re-processing data each time
 3. analyze data

+Detailed Instructions/Example
+1. Add Skyline output data and parameter file to "Master" folder.
+Detailed information on the parameter file can be found below.
+In this example, the CD4+ hypoxia data in Figure 5 will be analyzed.
+The Skyline output data are contained in "CD4_Combined_Skyline_Output.csv".
+Note that data from both PNGase and tryptic fractions has been added.
+The parameter file in this example is "parameter_CD4.csv".
+2. Open "Workflow.R" in RStudio.
+2. Set the working directory to the "Master" folder.
+4. Set source to "./Master/SILAC_Script/SILAC_v2.R".
+5. Set "input" to the name of the Skyline output file (e.g. "CD4_Combined_Skyline_Output.csv").
+6. Set "para" to the name of the parameter file (e.g. "parameter_CD4.csv").
+7. Input desired name for output .csv file (e.g. "Script_Output_CD4.csv").
+8. Set desired volcano plot properties.
+Default is no protein labels (custom = "", customlab = "normal").
+If you would like to label a specific protein,

 Detailed info on how calRatio works.
-Worthwhile to read through

 calRatio function in SILAC_v2.R
 1.	concatenate skyline files for a given project (put both PNG and tryptic fraction data together, either in skyline or in R using rbind)